Initialization-Dependent Sample Complexity of Linear Predictors and Neural Networks: Linear Predictors and Neural Networks with General Activations

 The theorem strengthens the lower bound of \cite{DBLP:journals/dg-two-layer-networks} and the previous subsection, which only considered the $W_0=0$ case.
 We emphasize that the result holds already when $||W_0||$ is very small (equal to $2\sqrt{2} \cdot \epsilon$).
-Moreover, it holds even if we allow for functions Lipschitz w.r.t. the infinity norm (and not just the Euclidean norm as we have done so far).
+Moreover, the proof technique can be used to show a similar result even if we allow for functions Lipschitz w.r.t. the infinity norm (and not just the Euclidean norm as we have done so far), at the cost of a higher required value of $n$.
 This is of interest, since non-element-wise activations used in practice (such as variants of the max function) are Lipschitz with respect to that norm, and some previous work utilized such stronger Lipschitz constraints to obtain sample complexity guarantees (e.g., \cite{daniely2019generalization}).

 Interestingly, the proof of the theorem is simpler than the $W_0=0$ case, and involves a direct non-probabilistic construction.
 It can be intuitively described as follows: We choose a fixed set of vectors $\bx_1,\ldots,\bx_m$ and a matrix $W_0$ (essentially the identity matrix with some padding) so that $W_0 \bx_i$ encodes the index $i$.
-For any choice of target values $\by\in \{\pm \epsilon\}^m$, we define a matrix $W'_{\by}$ (which is all zeros except for a single entry with value $1$ in a strategic location), so that $W'_{\by} \bx_i$ encodes the entire vector $\by$.
-We note that this is possible if the number of rows of $W'_{\by}$ is exponentially large in $m$.
+For any choice of target values $\by\in \{\pm \epsilon\}^m$, we define a matrix $W'_{\by}$ (which is all zeros except the values of a half column that are located in a strategic location), so that $W'_{\by} \bx_i$ encodes the entire vector $\by$.
 Letting $W_{\by}=W'_{\by}+W_0$, we get a matrix of bounded distance to $W_0$, so that $W_{\by} \bx_i$ encodes both $i$ and $\by$.
 Thus, we just need $f$ to be the fixed function that given an encoding for $\by$ and $i$, returns $y_i$, hence $\bx\mapsto f(W_{\by}\bx)$ shatters the set of points.